2.7: Non-Neuronal Structures in the Central Nervous System

 Vasculature

 The blood supply is finely adjusted according to the needs of each brain region.
-Active neurons produce molecules that dilate smooth muscle cells and pericytes on local arterioles and capillaries, increasing blood flow to these regions of increased activity.
-In fact this increase in blood flow usually supplies more oxygen than is needed, so that blood oxygen levels increase in active brain regions.
-This increase in blood oxygen gives rise to the BOLD (blood oxygen level dependent) signal that can be detected using magnetic resonance imaging and is often used as a surrogate for neuronal activity in experiments studying the function of different brain regions (see Chapter 4–Research Methods).
+Active neurons produce molecules that dilate smooth muscle cells and pericytes on local arterioles and capillaries, increasing blood flow in active regions.
+Increased blood flow to active brain regions typically exceeds oxygen demand, resulting in elevated local blood oxygen levels.
+The BOLD (blood oxygen level dependent) signal can be detected using magnetic resonance imaging and serves as a proxy for neuronal activity in experiments on brain function (see Chapter 4–Research Methods).

 A cast of the brain’s vasculature.